cardano-foundation/developer-portal/docs/portal-contribute.md

 ### Add a project to showcase
 Help to add good projects to the [showcase section](http://developers.cardano.org/showcase/).
 Please note the guidelines for adding new projects:
 * It must be built on Cardano and have a real use case.
-For example, a forum where people can talk about Cardano is great, but nothing for this showcase section.
+For example, a forum where people can talk about Cardano is great, but not for this showcase section.
 * It has to run on Cardano mainnet.
 * It has to have a running product. (no presale, no protected pages, no coming soon messages)
 * It has to have enough community reputation.